 Your Employee Engagement Questions Answered

-Recently, Workify CEO, Stephen Huerta, sat down with Dom Boon, VP of People at Liberty Latin America and discussed a wide range of employee engagement topics.
+Recently, Workify CEO, Stephen Huerta, sat down with Dom Boon, Vice President, People for Cable & Wireless Communications and discussed a wide range of employee engagement topics.

 With more than twenty years of experience working in HR, Dom has seen it all.
 Here’s what was discussed during their conversation: